sloan-ireland/Blackjack21/README.md

 5/19
 Sloan --> Copied the basic group and project info from the google doc to the read me.
 Sloan and Nurdaulet --> Worked on prototype to figure out what classes fit together.
-Also created branches and a test file to figure out merge conflicts;
+Also created branches and a test file to figure out merge conflicts

 ###### Compile/Run Instructions:
 To come